cilwerner/ms-identity-docs-code-dotnet/README.md

 ## 📝 Configuration & Security

-- **Configuration** is managed via `appsettings.json` and environment variables.
+- Configuration is managed via *appsettings.json* and environment variables.
-- **Secrets and credentials** should never be committed to source control.
+- Secrets and credentials should never be committed to source control or exposed in GitHub.
+Ensure that you keep your credentials and details safe when using the material in these samples.
 Use [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/general/basic-concepts) or environment variables for sensitive data.
-- **PowerShell scripts** are provided where helpful for Microsoft Entra app registration.

 ---

 ## 🤝 Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on submitting new samples or improvements.
+Please see [*CONTRIBUTING.md*](CONTRIBUTING.md) for guidelines on submitting new samples or improvements.

 ---